DiscoTrayStudios/CareerCompitenciesObsidian/Outline.md

 // Goals, Get all the compitencies as you go through your Hendrix Career

 // Career Compitencies
-Hendrix College students develop a breadth of knowledge across the liveral arts 7 sciences that gives themn the potential to explore the present and flexibly meet the demands of their futures.
+Hendrix College students develop a breadth of knowledge across the liberal arts 7 sciences that gives them the potential to explore the present and flexibly meet the demands of their futures.
 - [[Critical Thinking]]
 - [[Leadership]]
 - [[Equity & Inclusion]]